mramshaw/istio-ingress-tutorial/docs/02-client-tools.md

 # Client Tools

-This tutorial requires interacting with a number of tools and services which require a specific set of command line utilities to be installed on the machine used to follow this tutorial.
+This tutorial requires interacting with a number of tools and services which require a specific set of command-line utilities to be installed on the machine used to follow this tutorial.

 Install the following client tools and ensure they are in your path: